 The sensor can be maintained by switching off the power, removing the probe from the process and cleaning the probe with a solvent compatible with 316SS.
-After cleaning the probe clean and dry the sensor with compressed air before you insert it back it the process.
-It is not recommended to use any Ultrasonic Bath cleaning.
+After cleaning the probe clean and dry the sensor with compressed air before inserting it back it the process.
+It is not recommended to use an ultrasonic bath for cleaning.